BlindGarret/SimpleWebpackVueStarter/readme.md

 * Node
 * Yarn

-All other tools are build into the project.
+All other tools are built into the project.

 ### Installing